Skatteetaten/skatteetaten.github.io/OpenShift/setup.md

 Boober is configured using several json files that are merged together into a single json file.
 This json description is then transformed into OpenShift objects via provided templates and some manual fixes/tweaking.

-The following featuers can be configured int he boober files:
+The following features can be configured in the boober files:
  - location of the artifact in Nexus that we are deploying
  - what database schemas to generate/reuse
  - do you need a security token for secure communication?